 Asylum seekers are informed of the determination of the Dublin Unit concerning their “take charge” / “take back” by another Member State at the end of the procedure when they are notified through the Questura of the transfer decision.
 Asylum seekers may be informed on the possibility to lodge an appeal against this decision generally by specialised NGOs.

-Until the end of 2015, the transfer decisions issued by the Dublin Unit were challenged before the administrative courts: at first instance within 60 days from the notification before the Administrative Court of Lazio and, at the second appeal instance before the Council of State (Consiglio di Stato).
-During 2016, however, the administrative courts expressed with several decisions the position that the Dublin procedure should be understood as a phase of the asylum procedure and, consequently, “Dubliner” asylum seekers as holders of an individual right and not a mere legitimate interest.
+Until the end of 2015, the transfer decisions issued by the Dublin Unit were challenged before the administrative courts.
+In 2016, however, administrative courts expressed the position that the Dublin procedure should be understood as a phase of the asylum procedure and, consequently, asylum seekers channelled in the Dublin procedure should be considered as holders of an individual right and not a mere legitimate interest.
 The administrative courts have therefore stated that the judgment should be entrusted to the jurisdiction of ordinary courts, meaning the “natural judge” of individual rights.
-In this context, the first significant decision was taken on 18 December 2015 by the Council of State, and subsequently by the Administrative Court of Lazio.
-Reiterating this interpretation, Decree Law 13/2017, implemented by L 46/2017, has designated the specialised section of the Civil Courts as competent to decide on appeals against transfer decisions.
+Decree Law 13/2017, implemented by L 46/2017, has designated the specialised section of the Civil Courts as competent to decide on appeals against transfer decisions.

 During 2018, the Civil Court of Rome started declaring lack of jurisdiction to decide on appeals lodged by persons accommodated in reception centres throughout the country.
 According to the Court, in case applicants were accommodated when notified about the transfer decision, territorial jurisdiction should be exclusively determined on the basis of the place of the centres are located, and therefore fall within the specialised sections of the territorially competent Civil Courts and not the location of the Dublin Unit, i.e. Rome.
 This is echoed by the prospective establishment of local branches of the Dublin Units in specific Prefectures following the 2018 reform.

-In case of appeals brought by people not accommodated at the time they were notified with the transfer decision, the jurisdiction is indisputably up to the Civil Court of Rome.
+In case of appeals brought by people not accommodated at the time they were notified with the transfer decision the jurisdiction is indisputably that of the Civil Court of Rome.

-To the knowledge of ASGI, in 2019, the Questure waited for the 30-day deadline for lodging the appeal to expire before proceeding with the organisation of the transfer.
+To the knowledge of ASGI, in 2022, as in the previous three years, the Questure waited for the 30-day deadline for lodging the appeal to expire before proceeding with the organisation of the transfer.

 The appeal procedure is mainly written.
 Within 10 days of the notification of the appeal, the Dublin Unit must file the documentation on which the transfer decision is based and, within the same time limit, may file its own submissions.
 In the following 10 days, the applicant can in turn make submissions.
 The court will set a hearing only if it considers it useful for the purposes of the decision.